seahorse-byte/ephemeral_hub/ephemeral_backend/PLAN.md

 ### 2\.
 User Experience (UX)

   * **Loading States:** Never show a blank page.
-Use skeleton loaders or simple spinners while fetching initial data for a space.
+Use skeleton loaders or simple spinners while fetching initial data for a hub.
   * **Optimistic Updates:** For the whiteboard, when a user draws a line, render it on their screen *immediately*.
 Simultaneously, send the data to the server.
 If the server confirms, do nothing.
 If it fails, remove the line and show an error.
 This makes the UI feel instantaneous.
   * **Connection Handling:** If the WebSocket connection drops, don't just fail.
 Implement a reconnection strategy with exponential backoff and display a "Reconnecting..." message in the UI.